MalwareMusashi/cyberpunk-pong/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 🙏 Credits
 Original Pong Wars concept by Nicolas Daniel
 Original implementation by Koen van Gilst
-Cyberpunk redesign and trail effects by [Your Name] Color palette inspiration from cyberpunk aesthetic and synthwave art
+Cyberpunk redesign and trail effects by m4lw4r3Mus4shi Color palette inspiration from cyberpunk aesthetic and synthwave art

 🎮 Controls
 No controls needed!
 Sit back and watch the eternal battle unfold.
 The game runs automatically.

 🐛 Known Issues
 Performance may vary on older devices
 Trail effects might cause slight performance impact on very low-end systems